xenify-io/litepaper/README.md

 Likewise, if you're looking to burn vUSDy, you'll need to possess YSL.IO native tokens such as bYSL, xYSL, or USDy.
 For example, by holding bYSL, you can easily convert it into vUSDy.
 Once you possess vUSDy, you can burn it to participate in Xenify's daily distribution of XNF tokens.
 Both the bYSL and vUSDy you provide will be permanently removed from circulation.
 Similar to vXEN, the conversion rate for vUSDy remains fixed, but it is contingent upon the particular YSL.IO native token you're exchanging.

-By participating in the burning of vXEN and vUSDy, users will encounter specific costs such as transaction gas fees and a mandatory burn fees.
+By participating in the burning of vXEN and vUSDy, users will encounter specific costs such as transaction gas fees and mandatory burn fees.
 However, the burn fee calculation has been meticulously designed to not only ensure a transparent and consistent method for token burning but also reward users with attractive discounts on their burn fees of up to 50%.

 The burn fee is determined using this formula: